Awesome Automation Hacks For The Creative Agency: Part 2 – Top Tools for Automation

 Contract automation is about managing the entire lifecycle of a contract, or other signed document – from cradle to grave.
 Automation of econtracts, will allow you to automatically manage, usually from a central location, the initial contract creation, through negotiation and changes, with auto-alert sending to parties involved in the econtract, right through to applying electronic signatures, and archive.

 ApproveMe WPESign™ is a WordPress plugin that offers a rich set of features for managing the econtract lifecycle.
-If you opt for WPESign™ to manage your contracts you will be able to issue, manage, and sign contracts, all from your own website.
+If you opt for WPESign™ to manage your contract templates you will be able to issue, manage, and sign contracts, all from your own website.
 WPESign™ allows you to set up a contract, using a central repository, such as Dropbox.
 You can then start a lifecycle management process with that econtract.
 This begins by sending out automated email alerts to your client to read the contract and make updates as needed.

-Once the contract is agreed, it just a simple click to apply all of the signatories esignatures on the contract.
+Once the contract is agreed, it just a simple click to apply all of the recipients online signatures on the contract.
 Alerts, letting everyone know the contract is agreed and signed off, can then be sent out.
 You can even archive your contracts for easy access when needed.
 Throughout the whole procedure, WPESign™ also keeps track of any changes in the contract.
 And, the esignature applied to the contract, is fully compliant with electronic signature laws – the digital signature software using encryption to ensure that the contract is tamperproof.
 This works by making sure that signatures become invalid if anyone tries to change any parts of the contract after it has been agreed and signed off.

 WPESign™ also has some particularly cool features that will appeal to the creative agency.
 In particular, it works within your own WordPress website as a plugin, so it becomes a seamless part of your own branding.